-As mentioned above, in order to receive interest payments from the Celsius Network you need to stake CEL tokens.
-The more you stake the higher tier you fall into and the greater the interest rate paid on your staked CEL tokens.
+As mentioned above, to receive higher interest payments from the Celsius Network, you need to hold CEL tokens.
+The more you hold, the higher tier you fall into and the greater the interest rate paid on your tokens.

-I compared this tiered system to forex and CFD brokers earlier, and Celsius makes this comparison even more valid by calling these tiers a ‘loyalty system’.
-Just like with the brokers the higher the tier in the loyalty system the greater the benefits to the user.
-Of course in this case that means higher interest rates paid, and a discount on any loans you receive from Celsius.
+I compared this tiered system to forex and CFD brokers earlier.
+Celsius makes this comparison even more valid by calling these tiers a ‘loyalty system’.
+Just like with the brokers, the higher the tier in the loyalty system, the greater the benefits to the user.
+Of course, that means higher interest rates paid and a discount on any loans you receive from Celsius.

 Here are the tiers and descriptions:

 None- Users who hold below 5% of their balance in CEL tokens or hold 0 CEL get zero bonus rewards (but still earn base APY) and a 5% loan interest discount.